mbuhidar/retro_typein_games/README.md

 # retro-typein-tools
 Tools for typing-in, debugging, and converting 1980s magazine type-in games and programs for use with Commodore emulators and original hardware.
-Feel free to report any issues with the tools in the [retro-typein-tool Github repository](https://github.com/mbuhidar/retro_typein_tools).
+Feel free to report any issues with the tools in the [retro-typein-tools Github repository](https://github.com/mbuhidar/retro_typein_tools).

 ## Installation
 `pip install retro-typein-tools`